Sanidhya14321/Sanidhya14321/README.md

 ## 👨‍💻 About Me
 Hello there!
 I'm Sanidhya, a Full Stack Developer driven by a deep interest in building intelligent, scalable, and high-performance applications.
 I specialize in designing robust system architectures that integrate modern web technologies with AI-driven capabilities.
 My expertise spans across both frontend and backend ecosystems — from crafting responsive UIs with React, Next.js, and Tailwind CSS, to developing efficient, secure APIs using Node.js, Express.js, Django, and FastAPI.
 I have hands-on experience working with databases like MongoDB, PostgreSQL, and Firebase, alongside a solid understanding of CI/CD pipelines, containerization (Docker), and cloud deployments.
-In the AI domain, I’m exploring Deep Learning, Generative AI, and intelligent agent development, focusing on integrating LLMs, LangChain.
-My current projects revolve around building production-ready AI agents that blend seamlessly with full-stack applications — bringing automation, personalization, and intelligence to user experiences.
+I am currently expanding my full-stack skills by learning AI.
+My focus is on Deep Learning, Generative AI, and building Intelligent Agents.
+I'm actively experimenting with LLMs and LangChain to integrate smart automation and personalization into my web applications.

 ---